xoseperez/basicstation-docker/README.md

 ## Attribution

-- This is an adaptation of the [Semtech Basics Station repository](https://github.com/lorabasics/basicstation).
+- This is an adaptation of the [Semtech Basics™ Station repository](https://github.com/lorabasics/basicstation).
 Read the [documentation](https://doc.sm.tc/station).
 - This is in part working thanks of the work of Jose Marcelino from RAK Wireless, Xose Pérez from Allwize & RAK Wireless and Marc Pous from balena.io.
 Original work can be found here: https://github.com/mpous/basicstation.
 - This is in part based on excellent work done by Rahul Thakoor from the Balena.io Hardware Hackers team.